micromata/projectforge-continuous-db/README.md

 ```

 ## Using log4j or other logging frameworks
-ProjectForge's continuous-db needs only apache-commons as jar.
-The Java standard logging is used as default.
+ProjectForge's continuous-db uses the Java standard logging as default.
 If you need log4j
 you may initialize it before using continuous-db:
 ```java
   Logger.setLoggerBridge(new LoggerBridgeLog4j()); // Before the first log message